 That’s exactly that.
 You start with creating a visual mock-up.
-In this case the saying „starting with a clean state” can be taken literally, as the earliest prototypes can be even drawn on a piece of paper.
-As you progress, you will depart drawings for wireframes, and then you go with prototypes – from lo-fi to detailed ones with graphical design you want to use in final products.
+In this case, the saying „starting with a clean slate” can be taken literally, as the earliest prototypes can be even drawn on a piece of paper.
+As you progress, you will depart drawings for wireframes, and then you go with prototypes – from lo-fi to detailed ones with the graphical design you want to use in final products.

 Stage 2 – sharing and reviewing

 As you have your prototype ready, you then show it to all the stakeholders in your project.
 Be it a selected sample of your users, board of directors you need to convince or whoever should influence the shape of the final product.
 You then evaluate it, listen to them and take notes.

 Did you gather feedback in the previous stage?
 Great!
 Now make sure that you understand it clearly, identify the areas that need to be improved, and then turn it into a list of refinements you need to do.
 Having all that done, you then return to the prototyping stage.
 Based on the list of the changes that have to be done, you either start over with your sketch or proceed to draw a more advanced mock-up.

 Why would you do this?

 There are several benefits coming from adapting the rapid prototyping approach.
 At the end of the day, you will create better designs that your users will like more and therefore they will be more likely to use your product.

 First of all, you will receive feedback earlier.
 This way you can address design flaws and other issues at the beginning, without having to change a single line of code and risking more bugs, and even taking a technological debt.
 And it’s just quicker.

 The other reason is also pretty obvious.
 It’s about financing.
 From our earlier post, you know that MVPs can help you secure funding from venture capital firms or just the board of your company.
 The same goes for prototypes.
 Sometimes all you need is just the visualization of the idea, without even having a working app with capabilities limited to a single core feature.